 2Fe2O3 + 3C → 4Fe + 3CO2

-The reactivity series is a basic but useful tool for predicting displacement reactions like these; if
+The reactivity series is a basic but useful tool for predicting displacement reactions—seeing if

 The ‘Silver Tree’ demonstration provides a fantastic visualization of such reactions.
 From the reactivity series we see that copper is more reactive than silver, so we predict that copper will displace silver in a solution of silver nitrate: